 Planting Methods: Use a grain drill, no till drill, broadcaster, or even a hand-held broadcaster on small areas to evenly distribute the seed.

-Plant: After Sept.
-10th through Nov.
-10th, while soil is still warm (above 55⁰) is an appropriate time to plant any cover crop in California.
-However, to ensure the cover crop will bloom before almonds it must be sown before the first rains.
-The mustard mix must be planted before October 5th.
-Plant no more than 1/8” to 1/4” deep.
-Plant in-between tree rows, fence lines, fallow areas, where trees are being taken out of production, and in orchard margins or borders.
+Timing: Planting Sept.
+10 through Nov.
+10, while soil is still warm (above 55⁰) is an appropriate time to plant any cover crop in California.
+However, to ensure the cover crop will bloom before almonds it must be sown and germinated before Nov.
+1. To accomplish this plant and irrigate in early October.
+Plant between tree rows, fence lines, fallow areas, where trees are being taken out of production, and in orchard margins or borders.

 Emergence/Visible: 6 – 8 days

 Bloom: Nov – Feb 90 days - Canola will be the first to bloom

 Management: Ideally, it should be mowed or disked after the stand stops blooming.
 If reseeding is desired, leaving plants intact until May/June may be necessary.
 This date will vary depending on planting date and local climate.